prathameshp107/ClinLabOps/NOTIFICATION_SYSTEM.md

 1. When an activity is logged via `ActivityService.logActivity()`, the notification middleware automatically creates a corresponding notification
 2. The middleware maps activity types to appropriate notification titles and types
 3. Notifications are stored in the Notification collection with a reference to the original activity

+### Deadline Notification Generation
+1. The deadline notification service runs daily to check for upcoming project and task deadlines
+2. It checks for deadlines 1, 3, and 7 days in advance
+3. Notifications are generated for project owners, task assignees, and team members
+4. Notifications include clear messaging about upcoming deadlines
+5. Duplicate notifications are prevented by checking existing notifications

 ### Displaying Notifications
 1. When a user clicks the bell icon, the NotificationDropdown component fetches their notifications